Lake Burley Griffin

-Lake Burley Griffin (the Lake) is an integral part of Canberra’s design and is a vital element in the plan for the nation’s capital.
+Lake Burley Griffin (the Lake) is Canberra's centrepiece and a significant number of national institutions, parks and national public places are located on or near its shores and is an integral part of Canberra’s design and is a vital element in the plan for the nation’s capital.
 The Lake dams the Molonglo River between Scrivener Dam and the Dairy Road Bridge.

 As an important freshwater ecosystem, the Lake and its margins are a significant wildlife refuge and bird habitat.
 The Jerrabomberra Wetlands, at the eastern end of Lake Burley Griffin, provide a valuable habitat for many species of water birds.